Prickly Pear Cactus

 The Texas Longhorn is a common breed of registered cattle in Texas.
 They get their name from the breed’s characteristic longhorns.
 Some sets of horns on these massive bovines can reach a span of 7 feet from tip to tip.
 You have to see one of these magnificent animals in person to appreciate those vast horns.
 I live in East Texas, and there are several longhorn ranches near our small homestead.
 I love driving past those places and seeing the longhorns grazing and resting in their pastures.
 They were the inspiration behind this painting of a Texas Longhorn sitting in a meadow.

-Some Fun Facts About The Texas Longhorn
+Some Fun Facts About the Texas Longhorn

 • Texas Longhorns come in all colors and patterns, and no two look exactly alike.
 Their coat pattern can be flamboyant and loud, while others are more subtle in color.